Denver mayor runoff centers on fast growth, gentrification

 “As critical as she has been of Hancock, she could not provide policies with some substance on how to change things,” Hazan said.
 “Development itself is not a crime.
 The serious question is, What are you going to do about it?”

+In the campaign’s final weeks, the candidates engaged in finger-pointing over sexually suggestive texts sent by the mayor and perceived racial insensitivity by his challenger.

+Giellis criticized Hancock for suggestive text messages he sent in 2012 to a female police detective who served on his security detail.
+But he insisted in a recent debate that his actions didn’t rise to the level of sexual harassment “because you don’t see the back and forth conversation that occurred.”

-It showed video of Giellis, who is white, unable to state at a campaign event what the NAACP acronym of the National Association for the Advancement of Colored People stood for.
+His campaign released video of Giellis, who is white, unable to state National Association for the Advancement of Colored People acronym stood for.

-Hancock, who is black, has vocally defended those immigrants and limited local cooperation with federal immigration agents to that required by law.
+Hancock, who is black, has defended those immigrants and limited local cooperation with federal immigration agents to that required by law.
+The Colorado Immigrant Rights Coalition says Giellis shares those views.

 “I have a lot to learn in this process,” Giellis acknowledged, vowing to work with, and learn from, communities of color she insists are most vulnerable to rising housing prices.